hassansuhaib/100-days-of-code/log.md

 ### Day 26: March 9, 2020.

 **Today's Progress:** I started working on Project 4 in Responsive Web Design @freeCodeCamp.
 Completed almost 60% of  it.
 Was not in the mood today but still forced myself into coding.

+### Day 27: March 10, 2020.

+**Today's Progress:** Worked on Project 4 of Responsive Web Design at @freeCodeCamp.
+After making the project I realized that I messed up the design.
+Watched @florinpop1705's video for guidance and turns out there's so much stuff that I don't know :( Although I am trying my best to learn it all.
+I still don't know what overflow does and couldn't understand it even upon looking it up.
+Will try again.
+I need to revise Flex and Grid once again!
+That's been it for today.
+Peace ✌️